Registration Deadline: Sunday April 30th 5:00pm

-Please print off this form and fill in all known information.
-This form does not have a Disposal number, so Surplus will assign one to it when the put it in our database.
+Please download this form to a local drive on your computer.
+Then fill in all the information and save it.
+You can then attach and e-mail it to email@example.com.
+PLEASE NOTE - DO NOT FILL OUT THE FORM ON THE WEBPAGE - ALL THE INFO WILL DISAPPEAR WHEN YOU SAVE IT.
 Please make sure to get all inventory numbers listed so that Inventory Control is able to take items off of your inventory list as they sell.
 If you have any questions, please call 797-2083

 Please print off these tags and fill them out; then cut and attached them to the items you need picked up.
 This helps us know what items to get and will help us with item names that we are not familiar with.